yuxi-liu-wired/cheela/src/starquake/quake3.md

 Qui-Qui turned off the communication set.
 "Well, Quick-Quieter," she said out loud to herself.
 "It looks like you're through with acting for a while.
 This is the _real_ thing.
 As the admiral said, 'We've got to find somebody else.'"

 She thought about using the flyer, but decided against it.
 Until she found a way to recharge the accumulators, she would save the energy for the communications set.
 There were a number of towns nearby that she could check out on tread, including the home town of her clan.
 She hoped she would find someone alive there.
-Subconsciously twitching the clan totem in her heritage pouch, the thought of all her close friends in the clan&mdash;the elders, the hatchlings, the _eggs!_ The thought of her clan's eggs and hatchlings lying unattended moved her to instant action.
+Subconsciously twitching the clan totem in her heritage pouch, the thought of all her close friends in the clan---the elders, the hatchlings, the _eggs!_ The thought of her clan's eggs and hatchlings lying unattended moved her to instant action.

 Within sethturns she had the flyer skimming along the surface to White Rock City, the home of the White Rock Clan.
 She knew exactly where the clan hatchery was, since she had left an egg there only two greats of turns ago.